-But the Sennheisers cost around twice as much as the class-leading and wonderfully musical Sony WF-1000Xs – and for their price, the user experience isn’t perfect.
-Any price reductions will make them a more appealing proposition, but for now, they don’t quite justify that elusive fifth star.
+But these Sennheiser wireless earbuds cost around twice as much as the class-leading and wonderfully musical Sony WF-1000Xs – and for their price, the user experience isn’t perfect.
+A good deal will make them a more appealing proposition, but for now, they don’t quite justify that elusive fifth star.

 - Sound 4